Ayush-iitkgp/Ayush-iitkgp.github.io/posts/is-it-the-end-or-another-beginning.md

+The exhaustive list of commits can be found [here](https://github.com/Ayush-iitkgp/Convex.jl/commits/gsoc2)

 I am glad to have been successfully implemented what I proposed in my proposal.
 Presently, I am writing the documentation and examples to demonstrate the usability of my implementation.